 - Overall oral care

 If you are interested in conducting a thorough dental exam for your pet, one of our experienced veterinarians will first conduct an oral exam.
 The next step will be to evaluate the health of your pet’s jaw and tooth roots.
-If your pet has never had a dental exam, we might use x-rays for this purpose.
-X-rays allow us to see the tooth in its entirety.
-In addition, since the roots of your pet’s teeth cannot be seen, a thorough evaluation and cleaning is normally performed under anesthesia.
+Since the roots of your pet’s teeth cannot be seen, a thorough evaluation and cleaning is normally performed under anesthesia.
 At Upper East Side, we include scaling in our dental cleaning, which involves removing dental plaque and tartar from your pet’s teeth, similar to what your dentist probably does during a routine check-up.
 We know that the key to extending your pet’s life is making sure that he/she is healthy, and dental health is a very important part of your pet’s overall health.

 See also: Canine Wellness